tlotze/ophelia/doc/README.txt

 you publish is its own view: the page it is represented on.
-If you get content from external resources anyway (e.g. a database or a version control repository), it's still OK to use Ophelia even with multiple views per content object as long as an object's views doesn't depend on the object's type or even the object itself.
+If you get content from external resources anyway (e.g. a database or a version control repository), it's still OK to use Ophelia even with multiple views per content object as long as an object's views don't depend on the object's type or even the object itself.

 Trying to use Ophelia on a more complex site will lead to an ugly entanglement of logic and presentation.
 Don't use Ophelia for sites that are actually web